AbdelrahmanElsaidElsawy/beamng-ros2-integration/README.md

 ## Troubleshooting

-This section lists common issues with  BeamNG ROS2 Integration in particular.
+This section lists common issues with BeamNG ROS 2 Integration in particular.
 Since this library is closely tied to BeamNG.tech and thus BeamNG.drive, it is also recommended to consult the documentation on BeamNG.drive here: